Stop Core Recoveries Debt Collection Harassment!

 • Using abusive or profane language

-Known Core Recoveries Collection Call Numbers
+Core Recoveries Collection Phone Numbers

 Are you receiving any harassing phone calls from any of the following numbers?

-(502) 690-5674
+• 📲 (502) 690-5674

 If the answer is yes, then you are being contacted by a known Core Recoveries number.
 You may be a victim of Core Recoveries phone harassment.
 The list above is not all the numbers that Core Recoveries uses.
 Core Recoveries may use multiple numbers to contact a person and evade call blocking.
-The calls can be from a different number and it still be Core Recoveries calling you.
+The calls can be from different phone numbers and it still be Core Recoveries calling you.
 Contact our office right away so we can start the process to stop their from calling you illegally.
 Above all, no one should live with harassment!

 Understanding the FDCPA